momentohq/public-dev-docs/docs/develop/integrations/cloudflare.md

 - An account with a Git provider such as [GitHub](https://github.com/), [GitLab](https://gitlab.com), or [Bitbucket](https://bitbucket.org/).
 - A [Cloudflare](https://workers.cloudflare.com/) account.
-- A copy or fork of the [Momento Javascript SDK](https://github.com/momentohq/client-sdk-javascript) in your personal repositories.
+- A copy or fork of the [Momento JavaScript SDK](https://github.com/momentohq/client-sdk-javascript) in your personal repositories.

-Once you have a Cloudflare account and a copy or fork of the Momento Javascript SDK in your Git provider account, you're ready to configure the Momento side of things using the [Momento console](https://console.gomomento.com).
+Once you have a Cloudflare account and a copy or fork of the Momento JavaScript SDK in your Git provider account, you're ready to configure the Momento side of things using the [Momento console](https://console.gomomento.com).
 You can create an account in the console by providing your email address or linking an existing Google or GitHub account.
 Once you've logged into the console, click the `Create Cache` button on the top right of the page:

 ![Create Cache button](/img/console-create-cache.png)